Two Elko County men convicted of cockfighting charges

 Jorge Ruiz’s defense attorney, Karena Dunn, said drugs were found in and around outbuildings and trailer residences on his property, but not inside his home.

-Ramirez-De La Torre’s lawyer, Gary Woodbury, said he worked as a caretaker on the property but there was no evidence he was involved in a cock-fighting operation.
+Ramirez-De La Torre’s lawyer, Gary Woodbury, said he worked as a caretaker on the property, but there was no evidence he was involved in a cock-fighting operation.
 He said Ramirez-De La Torre feared for his life if he disobeyed leaders of the cartel.

 “The fact is that he is a minor bit player in this, and if law enforcement would have pushed this a little bit, the world would have been a whole lot better because they could have got a level up on these cartels instead of trying to get a 34-year-old minor league player in prison for a very, very long time,” Woodbury said.